citycoins/governance/ccips/ccip-020/ccip-020-graceful-protocol-shutdown.md

 > [!NOTE]
 > Stacking cycles are independent per city until ccd007-citycoin-stacking was implemented, which combined the cycles for both cities and matches the current Stacks stacking cycle numbers.

-### Redemption Extensions

-This CCIP will implement two new redemption extensions, one each for MIA and NYC.

-The redemption extensions will:

-- receive and hold funds from the respective city treasury contract
-- capture the total supply of MIA/NYC at the shutdown block height
-- calculate the value of the STX pair based on the total supply and balance
-- allow users to convert their CityCoins balance to STX (similar to V1->V2)

 ## Backwards Compatibility